stanley-gu/standardsCh/chapter.md

 (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use (libSBML). libSBML was developed in C/C++ for maximum portability.

-#### Extensibility

-It was realized early on by the authors of SBML that as systems biology developed there would be pressure from the community to make additional functionality available in SBML.
-To address this issue, SBML has a formal means for adding extensions in the form of *annotations*.
-There now exist a number of annotations that are used by software developers.
-Some of these address issues such as providing visualization information to allow software tools to render the model in some meaningful way (two examples of these will be given in a later section).
-Other extensions provide a means to store information necessary for flux balance analysis or to provide information for stochastic simulations.
-Ultimately some of the extensions will most likely be folded into the official SBML standard.
-This mechanism, a sort of Darwinian evolution, permits the most important and popular requests to be made part of SBML.
-It makes the process of SBML evolution more transparent and permits users to be more involved in the development of SBML.

 #### Practical Considerations